Home » Articles » Parenting » Get the facts: Returning to work after maternity leave

 Get the facts: Returning to work after maternity leave

-That blissful time being locked in the baby bubble is coming to an end.
-It’s time to get your head around returning to work after maternity leave but first, you need to brush up on your workplace rights.
-These rights are important because times have definitely changed for working women.
+Is that blissful time of being locked in the baby bubble coming to an end?
+It’s time to get your head around returning to work after maternity leave, but first, you need to brush up on your workplace rights.
+These rights are important because times have changed for working women.

 I’ve put together a summary to get you started, and I highly recommend checking out the Fairwork Ombudsman’s website.
 It will give you a great viewpoint of your legal position, which is super important at this stage.